-Biden's next 2 years: changes afoot whatever midterms bring | Politics
+Biden's next 2 years: Changes afoot whatever midterms bring | Politics

 Joe Biden's record was on the ballot even if his name wasn't.
 And no matter the final bottom line of Tuesday's midterm elections, his presidency is set for profound changes.

+Control of Congress was still hanging in the balance on Wednesday morning, but returns pointed to surprising Democratic strength as the party notched victories in key races, including Pennsylvania's Senate race where John Fetterman flipped a Republican-controlled seat that is key to the party's hopes of maintaining control of the chamber.

-Regardless of the outcome, the votes will help reshape the balance of Biden's term after an ambitious first two years and will reorder his White House priorities.
+Regardless of the outcome, the votes will help reshape the remainder of Biden's term after an ambitious first two years and will reorder his White House priorities.

-White House press secretary Karine Jean-Pierre said Biden would address the nation on Wednesday about the results, which were sure to be incomplete at that point.
+White House press secretary Karine Jean-Pierre said Biden would address the nation on Wednesday about the results, which may take days to be finalised.

 The president last week appealed for Americans to be patient as votes are counted and to avoid engaging in conspiracy theories, a message he was likely to repeat Wednesday about pending returns.